catppuccin/userstyles/docs/goals.md

 ### Root Variables

-Whilst writing a userstyle, its likely you have come across something like `--black: #000;` in the `:root` selector.
+Whilst writing an userstyle, its likely you have come across something like `--black: #000;` in the `:root` selector.
 These are called root variables, and they are used to store values that can be reused throughout the userstyle.
 In userstyles, its important that we prefer using these over theming individual